zpainter/iassist/content/blog/championing-public-data-data-professionals-in-civic-life.md

 ### IASSIST Sessions

-And many of this week's sessions reflect this direction.
+Many of this week's sessions reflect this direction.
 I want to flag just a few.

-**Cameron Blevins** and colleagues will present the Data Advocacy For All Toolkit in Session A.1, which is exactly the kind of resource that can help us act on this expanded sense of purpose. **Annelise Sklar** will talk about maintaining a licensed data collection amid unexpected budget reductions in Session C.2 — a situation I suspect many of you've faced or are facing.
-And Mikala Narlock — one of my DRP Steering Committee colleagues — will present on ***Championing Sustainable Data Services: Strategic Scoping As Advocacy*** in Session J.1.
-Tomorrow I'll chair a panel titled ***Managing Through Crisis: Supervising Data Librarians In Uncertain Times***, where we'll talk frankly about what it means to lead data services departments in this environment.
+**Cameron Blevins** and colleagues will present the Data Advocacy for All Toolkit in Session A.1, which is exactly the kind of resource that can help us act on this expanded sense of purpose. **Annelise Sklar** will talk about maintaining a licensed data collection amid unexpected budget reductions in Session C.2 — a situation I suspect many of you've faced or are facing.
+And Mikala Narlock — one of my DRP Steering Committee colleagues — will present on ***Championing Sustainable Data Services: Strategic Scoping as Advocacy*** in Session J.1.
+Tomorrow I'll chair a panel titled ***Managing Through Crisis: Supervising Data Librarians in Uncertain Times***, where we'll talk frankly about what it means to lead data services departments in this environment.
 These sessions, and others, are not departures from what we do.
 They are broader expressions of it.

 ### Returning to our IASSIST Community